Upper Saxondale

-Upper Saxondale is a village and civil parish in the Rushcliffe district, in the county of Nottinghamshire, England.
-It lies in an upland area between the River Trent and the Vale of Belvoir, and between the A52 and A46 roads, close to their junction at Saxondale Roundabout near Bingham.
-The nearby hamlet of Saxondale was the site of an Anglo-Saxon fort and earthworks, visible from the A52.
-A civil parish for Upper Saxondale was created from portions of Radcliffe-on-Trent and Cropwell Butler parishes, it came into being on 1 April 2023.
+Upper Saxondale is a village and civil parish in the Rushcliffe district of Nottinghamshire, England.
+It lies in an upland position between the River Trent and the Vale of Belvoir, and between the A52 and A46 roads near their junction at Saxondale Roundabout close to Bingham.

+The civil parish was created on 1 April 2023 from portions of Radcliffe-on-Trent and Cropwell Butler parishes.